YasminElgendi/CalculatorApp/README.md

-# SimpleCalculatorApp
+# CalculatorApp

-SimpleCalculatorApp is a basic calculator application for Android devices, built using Android Studio and Java.
-The app allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
+CalculatorApp is a basic calculator application for Android devices, built using Android Studio and Java.

 ## Features